munafaith/Library_Management_System/README.md

 # Library Management System API

-This is the capstone project for the ALX Software Engineering program.
+This is the capstone project for the ALX Back-End Web Development program.
 It is a comprehensive REST API built with Django and Django REST Framework that provides backend services for a library management application.

 ## Project Overview